Crio-WFH/Android-apps/MeetUp_Flutter/README.md

 - Choose to add a Google Meet link automatically to the calendar invites.

+- You can also choose to use another app like Zoom, Microsoft Teaams or Skype.

 - Never leave MeetUp - Join the event meet directly from MeetUp itself.

 ## Video Link